 Maxim Healthcare Group has named licensed practical nurse Donna Irving the South Region recipient of the Caregiver of the Year Award!
 Donna was selected for this award based on her impactful contributions to the home healthcare community.
-Donna has worked with Maxim for four years at its Richmond, Virginia office.
+Donna has worked with Maxim for five years at its Richmond, Virginia office.
 She showed her strength and devotion when one of her patients tragically passed away.

 Donna cared for the Jefferson twins, both of whom were born after 23 weeks – a little more than half the typical gestation period of 40 weeks – and each weighed a little more than one pound.
 Both twins had a long stay in the Newborn Intensive Care Unit (NICU) after they were born.
 One of the twins, Jonah, needed a nurse due to his need for a gastrostomy tube (G-tube) for feeding, and to a lesser extent the care required for the shunt in his head.
 His sister also needed a feeding tube – G-tubes can be hard to manage for many adults, much less two newborn babies.
 However, Donna was able to work with both twins and gave each of them the love and care they needed and deserved.

 “[Donna] was able to work with not one, but both of them.
 You could tell she not only does it for her job, she does it out of love,” said Fantasia Jefferson, the twins’ mother.

 In the summer of 2020, Jonah passed away unexpectedly.
 Instead of transitioning away from her case, Donna courageously opted to remain with the family.
 She stayed with the Jefferson family through their grief and sorrow, while continuing to care for Jonah’s twin sister, Ya’layna.

 Fantasia called Donna “a friend and counselor.”
 She said that she would have struggled to continue on in the home where her son passed without Donna’s support, always putting others’ needs above her own.